We’re here to help you get better and get better medical information, so take a look through the questions that our patients ask us the most.

 Do the Doctor’s give out prescriptions?

 Our Doctors have full prescribing capabilities for any urgent medication you require.
-We encourage you to see your usual GP for any repeat or regular prescriptions.
+You are required to see your usual GP for any repeat or regular prescriptions.

 Can the Doctor provide a Medical Certificate?

-My English is not very good can you still see me?
+If English is not my first language can you still see me?

 Yes.
 If you have trouble communicating with our doctors then we can organise a telephone interpreter to help.
 Please advise us when booking your visit if this will be required as we may need to book a longer appointment with you.

 What if I need to clarify something with my Doctor at a later date?